vasunam/vasunam.github.io/content/posts/udios-onboarding-flow.md

 <p align="center"><em>The song creation interface with a blank prompt and placeholder text examples.</em></p>

-The core product is compelling.
-Udio's interface is clean and the placeholder examples are quirky and fun, showing personality in the product.
-The authentication options are familiar and straightforward, making the initial sign-up process relatively frictionless.

 Here's how I think Udio could tackle this: